EOSIO/spec-repo/eep-draft_contract_pays.md

 `get_accept_charges` queries whether any contracts have accepted charges.
 If a contract has accepted charges, then this fills the arguments with the details.
 If no contract has accepted charges, then it fills the arguments with 0.

+`get_num_actions` returns the number of non-context-free actions and the number of context-free actions in the original transaction.
+This does not include any inline actions.
+This intrinsic helps contracts protect themselves against paying for other contracts' actions; see the example use cases in [Contract Authentication](eep-draft_contract_trx_auth.md) for advice on how to do this check.

 `accept_charges` has no effect and always returns false during deferred transactions.